 Design Mistakes: Generic Art

 We are back with another offensive design mistake – and when I say ‘offensive’ I mean that when it’s bad (really bad) it can be hard on the eye, sure. but, i’m also warning that this post may offend many.
-Our last one about avoiding anything faux aged created quite the controversy which put these post on pause for a while as making people regret their purchases for their homes bums us out.
-But in the spirit of new politics, and speaking our minds (in general), we are reviving our opinions and hoping that our expertise is worth the stress of the debate.
+Our last 4 design mistakes have caused quite the controversy, occasionally making people regret recent purchases for their homes, but we are reviving our opinions and hoping that our expertise is worth the stress of the debate.
+If you haven’t already be sure to check out the other design mistake posts: The “Too Small Rug,” The “Generic Sofa,” Hanging Curtains All Wrong, and Bad Wood Finishes.

 Here’s to hoping no hard feelings.
-Our newest, biggest and worst design mistake is … (drum-roll…) Generic or bad art.
+And now, the worst design mistake is … (drum-roll…) Generic or bad art.

 What does that mean, specifically?
 I’m glad you asked.
 In this post we will tally what are the most commonly hung generic bad art that you can easily avoid, and then will give you a great alternative for that same style.